Sanhua Nüxia: Plot summary

-The story takes place in 15th-century China following the Tumu Crisis between the Ming Empire and Oirats.
-Emperor Yingzong has seized back power in a coup and started persecuting his political opponents, including the loyal statesman Yu Qian, who is falsely accused of treason and executed.
+The story takes place in 15th-century China following the Tumu Crisis between the Ming dynasty and Oirats.
+Emperor Yingzong has seized back power in a palace coup and started persecuting those who supported his predecessor.
+Among the victims is the loyal statesman Yu Qian, who is falsely accused of treason and executed.

-Yu Qian's daughter, Yu Chengzhu, encounters Bi Qingtian, a Beggar Clan regional chief who earns her gratitude for honouring her father with a proper burial.
-Yu Chengzhu, acting on instructions from her master Zhang Danfeng, joins a coastal militia in Zhejiang led by Ye Zongliu in fighting the wokou.
+Yu Qian's daughter, Yu Chengzhu, was trained in swordsmanship by Zhang Danfeng, the protagonist of the previous novel.
+While seeking justice for her father, she encounters Bi Qingtian, a Beggar Clan regional chief who earns her gratitude for honouring her father with a proper burial.
+Later, acting on her master's instruction, she joins a coastal militia in Zhejiang led by Ye Zongliu to resist incursions by the wokou.
 There, she befriends the swordsman Tie Jingxin.

 After the militia's victory over the wokou, Yu Chengzhu travels to Yunnan to find Zhang Danfeng.
-Along the way she befriends Duan Chengcang, a descendant of the Dali Kingdom's royal family, and begins a romance with Ye Zongliu's nephew, Ye Chenglin.
+Along the way, she befriends Duan Chengcang, a descendant of the Dali Kingdom's royal family, and starts a romantic relationship with Ye Chenglin, Ye Zongliu's nephew.
 She also clashes with the swordsman Yang Zonghai, who serves the Ming government and whose actions drive much of the mid-novel tension.
 Meanwhile, Tie Jingxin falls in love with the noblewoman Mu Yan.

 While returning east, Yu Chengzhu and Ye Chenglin befriend Ling Yunfeng, a swordswoman from Mount Heaven searching for her lover, Huo Tiandu.
-At a major wulin gathering, Bi Qingtian attempts to incite a rebellion against the Ming government, but his relations with Zhang Danfeng and other wulin figures turn sour when they oppose his idea.
+At a major wulin gathering, Bi Qingtian attempts to incite a rebellion against the Ming government, but his relations with Zhang Danfeng and other wulin figures turn sour when they oppose his plan.
 Zhang Danfeng heads to Beijing while Yu Chengzhu continues her journey through Hangzhou, where she witnesses Tie Jingxin apparently pledging allegiance to the Ming government.

 Ming government forces eventually turn on Bi Qingtian despite granting him amnesty earlier after his surrender.
 Heavily wounded and betrayed, Bi Qingtian is saved by Zhang Danfeng but loses his martial prowess.
 Meanwhile, Tie Jingxin is revealed to be working undercover in the Ming government, and he sacrifices himself to save his wulin allies.
-The conflicts culminate in the reconciliation of the surviving heroes: Ling Yunfeng reunites with Huo Tiandu; Yu Chengzhu and Ye Chenglin become engaged; and Tie Jingxin marries Mu Yan.
+The conflicts culminate in the reconciliation of the surviving heroes: Ling Yunfeng reunites with Huo Tiandu; Yu Chengzhu and Ye Chenglin get engaged; and Tie Jingxin marries Mu Yan.